jonathanpei/Smart-Speed-Controller/README.md

 # SpeedWatch
- A chrome extension to watch videos faster with understanding
+ A chrome extension that dynamically changes the playback speed based on what is being said.